taylorsilva/static-list-resource/README.md

 ### `check`

 - The first check returns the first item in the list
-- every check after will return the next item in the list as the "latest version"
+- Every check after will return the next item in the list as the "latest version"
 - You'll probably want to set the resource to `check_every: never` to avoid having the list shift on you

 ### `in` / get step

-- always returns the passed in version
+- Always returns the passed in version
-- stores version in a file called `item`
+- Stores version in a file called `item`

 ### `out` / put step

-no-op
+- Returns the next item in the list via the implicit `get` step.
+Requires the previous item to be passed in.
+- If no previous item is passed in then it returns the first item in the list

+#### params
+- `previous`: _(required)_ The path to the previous item (e.g. `my-list/item`)

 ## Examples